Excello-cz/ipsec-xfrm/README.md

 loads ipsec xfrm rules from `/var/lib/ipsec/ipsechost` file and applies them with `ip xfrm` command.

-The `ipsec-xfrm-update` script syncs rules from remote rsync service, merges all synced files to `ipsechosts-update` and reloads the `ipsec-xfrm` service.
+The `ipsec-xfrm-update` script syncs rules from remote service over ssh with [`lftp`](https://lftp.tech/) program, merges all synced files to `ipsechosts-update` and reloads the `ipsec-xfrm` service.
 It is meant to be run by cron job hourly.

 The `ipsechosts` and `ipsechosts-update` files are blank-separated-value list with following format: